ury-erp/ury/FEATURES.md

 # Features of URY App

-**POS Opening and Closing**

-- It's important to note that if no POS Opening entry is created for the day, URY will not allow table selection, ensuring accurate tracking of operations.
+It's important to note that if no POS Opening entry is created for the day, URY will not allow table selection, ensuring accurate tracking of operations.
-- A POS Closing Entry must be created at the end of each day to complete the daily operations.
+A POS Closing Entry must be created at the end of each day to complete the daily operations.

-**V1 POS**
+> :information_source: **Note**
+> Version 2 is currently designed for **POS machines/Desktop** to handle **cashiers and fast checkout**.
+> For **order takers and mobile support**, use **Version 1 POS**, which is available at the path `/urypos/Table`.

+- **Key Features**
+	- All Major POS Features from Version 1 Retained
+	- Core functionalities from the previous version are preserved for consistency.

+- **Unified Order-Taking Interface**
+	- A single page handles the entire order flow—streamlining operations and reducing clicks.

+- **Dynamic Header Search Bar**
+	- In POS Page: Search for menu items.
+	- In Order Page: Search by customer name, invoice ID, etc.

+- **Table Selection for Dine-In Orders**
+	- Tables are displayed using shapes and colors.
+	- Shapes are configurable via the URY Table Doctype.

+- **Menu Item Interactions**
+	- Double Click: Opens detailed product page for customizations.
+	- Single Click: Instantly adds item to cart.

+- **Sidebar Menu Course Navigation**
+	- A left sidebar on the POS page allows quick switching between menu courses (e.g., Starters, Mains, Desserts).

+** Version 1 **

 - **Room Selection**